lextudio/ui-labs/src/DevFlow/README.md

 - `MewUIDevFlowTestApp` is a reference sample project demonstrating how to start a MewUI app and host the DevFlow HTTP agent.
 - Register DevFlow during your app startup with `Application.Current.AddMewUIDevFlowAgent()`.

+## LibreWPF support preview

+- `LeXtudio.DevFlow.Agent.LibreWpf` is the LibreWPF DevFlow runtime package.
+It shares the WPF visual tree walker and agent service via linked source rather than duplicating it.
+- `LibreWpfDevFlowTestApp` is a reference sample project demonstrating a process-local DevFlow HTTP agent in a LibreWPF app.
+- `LeXtudio.DevFlow.Agent.LibreWpf.Tests` mirrors the WPF integration test coverage.

+## Jalium support preview

+- `LeXtudio.DevFlow.Agent.Jalium` is the Jalium DevFlow runtime package, built on `Jalium.UI.Controls`.
+- `JaliumDevFlowTestApp` is a reference sample project demonstrating how to start a Jalium app and host the DevFlow HTTP agent.
+- `LeXtudio.DevFlow.Agent.Jalium.Tests` covers the same status/tree/query/screenshot/interaction surface as the other agents.

 ## Reuse strategy

-The DevFlow projects reuse source from `external/maui-labs/src/DevFlow/Microsoft.Maui.DevFlow.Agent.Core` where it makes sense.
-Those files are consumed as linked source files in `LeXtudio.DevFlow.Agent.Core`.
+The DevFlow projects reuse source from `external/maui-labs` where it makes sense, consumed as linked (`<Compile Include>`) source files rather than copy-pasted:

+- `LeXtudio.DevFlow.Agent.Core` links `AgentHttpServer.cs`, `AgentOptions.cs`, `AgentExtension.cs`, `DevFlowActionAttribute.cs`, `ElementInfo.cs`, `BrokerRegistration.cs` from `Microsoft.Maui.DevFlow.Agent.Core`, plus the framework-agnostic network capture (`Network/*.cs`) and CSS selector engine (`Css/*.cs`, backed by the `Fizzler` package).
+- `LeXtudio.DevFlow.Driver` links the full upstream `AgentClient.cs` and its DTOs from `Microsoft.Maui.DevFlow.Driver`, coexisting with a smaller hand-written `LeXtudio.DevFlow.Driver.AgentClient` used by the CLIs — both talk to the same linked `AgentHttpServer.cs`, so no adaptation is needed.
+- `LeXtudio.DevFlow.Inspector` links `InspectorServer.cs`, `HtmlRenderer.cs`, and `LocalOriginValidator.cs` (plus embedded `devflow.css`/`devflow.js`/`inspector.html`) from `Microsoft.Maui.Cli`'s Web Inspector.
+- `LeXtudio.DevFlow.Broker` links `BrokerServer.cs`, `BrokerClient.cs`, `AgentRegistration.cs`, `BrokerPaths.cs` from `Microsoft.Maui.Cli`'s broker daemon, with a small original `CliJson` helper replacing upstream's AOT source-gen JSON context (which pulls in mobile/Android-specific types we don't need).
+- Some features could not be linked because upstream ties them to MAUI-specific APIs or a monolithic MAUI-coupled service class — for those (the `ui` query/hit-test/assert routes, network route wiring, and Win32 alert detection), the wiring lives directly in `LeXtudio.DevFlow.Agent.Core/DevFlowAgentServiceBase.cs` as original code operating over the shared `ElementInfo` model, so it still works uniformly across every framework.

 ## Notes

-- The Desktop DevFlow product is focused on WPF, WinForms, WinUI 3, Uno Platform, and MewUI, not MAUI.
+- The Desktop DevFlow product is focused on WPF, WinForms, WinUI 3, Uno Platform, MewUI, LibreWPF, and Jalium, not MAUI.
 - `WpfDevFlow.sln` is the local desktop solution for this product.
 - `DevFlow.slnf` is an external MAUI DevFlow wrapper that now also references the local WinForms projects used by this product.